Flood Re explained

 2. If your property:

-If you live in a flood risk area, we’ll give you a list of providers that offer Flood Re.
-The scheme works alongside your insurance provider, so you don’t have to get a quote for it separately.
+If you live in an area with high flood risk, we’ll show you a list of providers that offer Flood Re.

-Your insurance provider should pass on the flood risk elements of your policy to Flood Re, for a fixed price.
+Your insurance provider should pass on the flood risk elements of your policy to Flood Re, so you shouldn't have to do anything.

 From the insurers we compare, the following take part in Flood Re: